RMachnik/rmachnik.github.io/_posts/2020-02-07-ultimate-mission-of-software-developer.markdown

 ### My story
 At the beginning of my career I struggled.
 After few months I've joined project I got more and more frustrated.
 I was asking myself and my team following questions.
->Why we can't use modern stack and we need to use old java 6?
+>Why we can't use a modern stack, and we need to use old java 6?
 Why business is not willing to give us money/time to deal with tech debt?
 Why I was not able to learn, experience new technologies?
 What is wrong?